Skip to content

 Dorms

-Seoul provides a stunning venue for you to combine Korean language study with new insights into North Korea and rapidly changing developments on the Korean Peninsula.
+Seoul provides a stunning venue for you to combine Korean language study with exploration of Korean culture and society.

 Program Structure